tanvirfau/Coffee-Sales-Dashboard/README.md

 - Enhance interactivity using slicers.
 - Develop skills in data visualization.

-This project is available on [GitHub](#) and featured on my [LinkedIn](#) profile.
  Explore the interactive dashboard and enhance your data analytics capabilities today!
+Happy learning :)